MacroWil/Maguire-Wilson-Portfolio/README.md

 ## Credits

-Maguire Wilson, steam community user M 4! for coming soon image, KPMG International for space background1, UKRI for space background2,
+Maguire Wilson, steam community user M 4! for coming soon GIF, KPMG International for space background1, UKRI for space background2, thanks to Luke Douglas on Stackoverflow for example code on how to shade an image when hovered.

 ## Features